AninditaBasu/indica/topics/datavis_meters_pie.md

 <hr/>

-This chart is generated from the data returned by the `/rv/v3/meters` endpoint.
+Rig Veda is poetry.
+Its verses have a certain lilt, beat, rhythm ( _meter_ ) that turn the words into charming lyrical music when recited aloud.
+This chart of the vedic meters is generated from the data returned by the `/rv/v3/meters` endpoint.

 <p style="font-size: 75%;">To see a larger image, click the image.</p>
 <a href="../images/meters_pie_chart.png"><img src="../images/meters_pie_chart.png"  alt="pie chart of meters in rig veda" width="50%"></a>

-Rig Veda is poetry.
-Its verses have a certain lilt, beat, rhythm ( _meter_ ) that turn the words into charming lyrical music when recited aloud.

 ---------